MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-automate-how-to.md

     :::image type="content" source="media/cloud-flow/build-cloud-flow.png" alt-text="Build cloud flow.":::

+    > [!NOTE]
-You can either keep the Imperial units or change to metric.
+    > You can either keep the Imperial units or change to metric.

 1. Select **+ New step**.